nic-dgl103-f24-cvs1/project-carsynhartling/README.md

 My inspiration for this site is after an old _neighbor_ of mine, [Lil' Ronnies BBQ](https://www.lilronniesbbq.com/).
 This a local restuarant located in Tofino, BC and was initially just a man and his smoker.
 Their success breached both from their ability to whip up a hell of a margitas alongside their marketing strategies.
 They have designed an atmosphere digitally that matches the tone of their Tiki-hut _laid back_ attitudes, touching the hearts of hipsters and hippies alike.
 Owner, Ronnie Lee, has now gone on to open a catering business aligned with their BBQ and has fused together food with entertainment for all.

 For my guy, Big Brisket, I want to fuse this beefy aesthetic with a rugged, worn polish.
-The mood will, hopefully, suggest a lively back-yard BBQ feeling while holding a clean-cut and sleek appearance.
+The mood will, hopefully, suggest a rustic, vintage BBQ vibe while holding a clean-cut and sleek appearance.
 Business in the front, party in the back.

-- Colors will be a mix of primarily blacks with nuetral browns and accented colors of yellow and salmon pink.
+- Colors will be a mix of blacks with nuetral browns and accented colors of orange and red.
   ![coolers BBQ palette](images/coolers.png)

-- Fonts will be a mix between Ubuntu and Athity, both simulate a relaxed typeface and pair nicely as a family.
+- Fonts will be a mix between Slackey and Athiti, both simulate a relaxed, retro typeface and pair nicely as a family.

-- Images will be a blend between found and sourced, their website and social media has a selection of their products.
-Many of the found images are planned to be used as textures.
+- Images will be a blend between found and sourced, their website and social media has a selection of their products but stray from the aesthetic.
+Many of the found images are planned to be used as textures but are not limited as such.
 I will use their logo:
   ![Big Brisket Logo](images/logo.webp)

 ## Website Content